 Simulation (Tamaroz) | Dir.
 Abed Abest

-Iranian New Wave cinema has emerged as one of the most influential and captivating waves which were led by Iranian poet and director Forough Farrokhzad, followed by Sohrab Shahid Saless, Bahram Beizai, and Parviz Kimiavi.
-In spite of the Iranian political turmoils and non-liberal certification board along with conservative audiences, Iranian films have made a place for themselves on a world map and considered as a pioneer when it comes to drama genre.
+Iranian New Wave cinema has emerged as one of the most influential and captivating waves, which was led by Iranian poet and director Forough Farrokhzad, followed by Sohrab Shahid Saless, Bahram Beizai, and Parviz Kimiavi.
+In spite of the Iranian political turmoils and non-liberal certification board along with conservative audiences, Iranian films have made a place for themselves on a world map.
+They are considered a pioneer when it comes to the drama genre.

-Debut young film-maker Abed Abest‘s Simulation gives an insight on how the new breed of Iranian filmmakers is experimenting in their restricted & traditional space.
-Simulation (Tamaroz) is an experience that demands your complete audio sensory attention so you can structure the visuals on your imagination as Abed sets the film inside a black box, quite literally, throwing enough props uniformly painted an aphid green.
+Debut young filmmaker, Abed Abest‘s Simulation, gives an insight into how the new breed of Iranian filmmakers is experimenting in their restricted & traditional space.
+Simulation (Tamaroz) is an experience that demands your complete audio-sensory attention so you can structure the visuals on your imagination as Abed sets the film inside a black box, quite literally, throwing enough props uniformly painted an aphid green.

-Abed smartly deconstructs the horrible tragedy in a three act show that opens in reverse chronological order.
-He draws you in his elliptical illusionary cinema, forging the prohibitive ground (alcohol, music, and drugs) and structuring the film primarily on your imagination by feeding you the details discussed during the conversation.
-It comes together as an audio-visual puzzle that is often intriguing but it is sporadically weighed down by weak writing.
-Even the performance in those weak patches could not substantiate for the bump not to be perceived.
+Abed smartly deconstructs the horrible tragedy in a three-act show that opens in reverse chronological order.
+He draws you into his elliptical illusionary cinema, forging the prohibitive ground (alcohol, music, and drugs) and structuring the film primarily on your imagination by feeding you the details discussed during the conversation.
+It comes together as an audio-visual puzzle that is often intriguing, but it is sporadically weighed down by weak writing.
+Even the performance in those weak patches could not substantiate the bump not being perceived.